 Harpo Does Something Funny: Due to the nature of the story, the director made Nathan Lane and Robin Williams promise to do one take exactly as scripted before they could go wild in retakes.
 This is bound to happen.

-Have I Mentioned I am Gay?: At least, the Goldman's home decor certainly does, what with statues of nude men, erectile figurines, homoerotic china and a portrait of a bald man in a dress.
-Not to mention Armand's phallic necklace chain and Albert referring to himself as a woman.
+Have I Mentioned I am Gay?: At least, the Goldmans' home décor certainly does, what with statues of nude men, erectile figurines, homoerotic china and a portrait of a bald man in a dress.
+Not to mention Armand's phallic necklace and Albert referring to himself as a woman.

-Hidden in Plain Sight: The paparazzi don't recognize the Keeleys when they walk right passed them in full drag with only minor facial make-up on.
+Hidden in Plain Sight: The paparazzi don't recognize the Keeleys when they walk right past them in full drag with only minor facial make-up on.
+One cameraman suspects, but quickly shakes his head in a clear "No way!"

-Hypocritical Humor: Agador, while dressed in cutoff shorts and a lacy, see-through, midriff-baring shirt complains that a butler's uniform would make him "look like a fag".
+Agador, while dressed in cut-off shorts and a lacy, see-through, midriff-baring shirt, complains that a butler's uniform would make him "look like a fag".

 One of the reporters talks about the media blitz around the senator's home in a condemning tone... while he is, of course, taking part in it.